 1. Procedure

-d.
-Safety data sheet for the biocidal product intended to be placed on the market with an authorisation for parallel trade
+c.
+Safety data sheet for the biocidal product to be marketed with authorization for parallel trade.

-Trade name and CPID number of the biocidal product for which you are submitting an application for AN parallel trade.
+• Trade name and CPID number of the biocidal product for which you are submitting an application for AN parallel trade.

 2. Processing period